fglmtt/admin/lectures/6-booting-and-system-management-daemons.md

 timeline
-	CPU : Is hardwired to execute the firmware on startup Firmware (BIOS/UEFI) : Probes for hardware and disks : Runs a simple set of helth checks
+	CPU : Is hardwired to execute the firmware on startup Firmware (BIOS/UEFI) : Probes for hardware and disks : Runs a simple set of health checks
 		: Selects a boot device and loads a boot loader
 	Boot loader (GRUB) : Determines which kernel to boot : Marshals kernel parameters